 For the first CAN bus test, the Subsystem CAN will control the bus first and transmit the test messages to others.
 The test data will then be read from the receive FIFO, and the bytes will be verified to match the test data transmitted by the Subsystem CAN controller.
 This will be repeated with the Local Network CAN controller as the transmitter, the DKB CAN controller as transmitter and Pendant Network CAN as transmitter, the others receive data and the data will be verified to match the test messages.

+J9 – CAN2, J3/4 – CAN1, J29/30 – CAN3, J25 – CAN4

+Each CAN controller has an unique ID

+CAN2 sends test pattern (1 frame, 8 bytes) to CAN1

+CAN1 receives and resend test pattern to CAN3

+CAN3 receives and resend test pattern to CAN4

+CAN4 receives and resend test pattern to CAN3

+CAN2 receives data and verify it matches with test pattern

 PROCEDURE: